Hhk187/OfficeClerk-PointAndClick-Game/README.md

-# note : i'm not the author of the content, im only helping in makin the code
+## Note : i'm not the author of the content, im only helping in makin the code